-The larynx is an anatomically complex structure.
-It is helpful to recall the anatomy of the cervical area: The larynx is an anatomical-functional unit composed of important cartilages and muscles that builds a barrier between pharynx and trachea, thus forming the transition from upper to lower airways.
-The epiglottis, being a kind of flexible cartilage cover, closes off the larynx from the esophagus whereby it prevents the aspiration of fluids or food during swallowing.
+The larynx is an anatomically complex structure composed of important cartilage and muscle that constitute a barrier between the pharynx and the trachea, forming the transition from the upper to lower airways.
+The epiglottis is a kind of flexible cartilage lid, which closes off the larynx from the esophagus to prevent the aspiration of fluids or foods when swallowing.

-Closing the glottis and contracting the diaphragm and the abdominal muscles can raise the intraabdominal pressure, which makes the larynx play a functional role for the abdominal muscular pressure.
-Modulation of airflow via the glottis is important for phonation.
-Paralysis of the laryngeal muscles due to a lesion of the vagal nerve or its branches – superior laryngeal nerve and recurrent laryngeal nerve – can result in incorrect or permanent closure of the glottis, which in turn leads to difficulty swallowing, hoarseness, or – when there are lesions on both sides – even respiratory distress.
-Innervation of the larynx is thus a very popular subject in medical exams.
+The closure of the glottis, coupled with contraction of the diaphragm and the abdominal muscles, raises intra-abdominal pressure, which facilitates laryngeal function.
+For example, modulation of airflow via glottis is important for phonation, or the utterance of speech.
+Paralysis of the laryngeal muscles due to a lesion of the vagal nerve or its branches (the superior laryngeal nerve and recurrent laryngeal nerve) results in incorrect or permanent closure of the glottis, which in turn leads to difficulty swallowing, hoarseness, or respiratory distress if lesions are bilateral.
+Innervation of the larynx is thus a very popular topic in medical exams.

 Anatomical Composition of the Larynx

-In order to comprehend the anatomy of the larynx, one should definitely take a close look at the respective images in the anatomical atlas.
-At straight head posture, the larynx is situated on the level of the fifth and sixth cervical vertebra, slightly higher in women and children.
-In the longitudinal axis, it is divided into three levels.
-This division is due to histological differences (different epithelia of pharynx and tracheal area) and differences in anatomical structure.
-Not only for exams but also for the description of the location of laryngeal carcinomas in clinical practice, knowing these three laryngeal levels is essential.
+In the straight head posture, the larynx is situated at the level of the 5th and 6th cervical vertebrae, which is slightly higher in women and children.
+In the longitudinal axis, it is divided into 3 levels based on histological variation (different epithelia of the pharynx and trachea) and anatomical differences.
+Knowledge of these laryngeal levels is essential for understanding the location of laryngeal carcinomas in clinical practice.

-- Supraglottis: from the entrance to the larynx to the vestibular folds (plicae vestibulares)
+- The supraglottis, which extends from the entrance of the larynx to the vestibular folds (plicae vestibulares)

-- Glottis: from the vestibular folds to the vocal folds (plicae vocales)
+- The glottis, which spans across the vestibular folds to the vocal folds (plicae vocales)

-- Subglottis: from the vocal folds to the lower margin of the cricoid cartilage
+- The subglottis, which extends from the vocal folds to the lower margin of the cricoid cartilage

-Through elastic ligaments, these three cartilages are connected with each other, to the tongue bone (os hyoideum) cranially, and to the trachea caudally.
+These 3 cartilaginous structures are connected to each other via elastic ligaments, to the tongue bone (os hyoideum) cranially, and to the trachea caudally.

-- Arytenoid cartilage (cartilago arytaenoidea): hyaline cartilage, changes the position of the vocal folds
+- The arytenoid cartilage, which is hyaline cartilage that changes the position of the vocal folds

-- Corniculate cartilage (cartilago corniculata): elastic cartilage (this one really sits on the apex of the respective arytenoid cartilage)
+- The corniculate cartilage, which is elastic cartilage situated at the apex of the respective arytenoid cartilage

 Muscles of the Larynx

-The inner muscles of the larynx originate from the arytenoid cartilage and change the position of the vocal cords by contracting.
+The inner muscles of the larynx originate in the arytenoid cartilage and change the position of the vocal cords via contraction.